tbaptista/simcx/README.rst

-SimX -- Simulator for Complex Systems
+SimCX -- Simulator for Complex Systems
 ===================================================

-SimX is ...
+Simulator for Complex Systems.
+Developed for the course in Complex Systems from the Department of Informatics Engineering of the University of Coimbra.

 | Copyright (c) 2015 Tiago Baptista - baptista@dei.uc.pt
 | All rights reserved.